MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

 ### Overwrite behavior

 * Overwriting updates the reports, dashboards, and dataset in the workspace, not the app.
 Overwriting doesn't change app navigation, setup, and permissions.
-* If you chose the second option above, after you've updated the workspace **you need to update the app to apply changes from the workspace to the app**.
+* If you chose the second option, after you've updated the workspace **you need to update the app to apply changes from the workspace to the app**.
 * Overwriting keeps configured parameters and authentication.
 After update, an automatic dataset refresh starts. **During this refresh, the app, reports, and dashboards present sample data**.

   ![Sample data](media/service-template-apps-install-distribute/power-bi-sample-data.png)

 * Overwriting always presents sample data until the refresh is complete.
-If the template app author made changes to the dataset or parameters, users of the workspace and app will not see the new data until the refresh is complete.
-Rather, they will continue to see sample data during this time.
+If the template app author made changes to the dataset or parameters, users of the workspace and app won't see the new data until the refresh is complete.
+Instead, they'll still see sample data during this time.
 * Overwriting never deletes new reports or dashboards you've added to the workspace.
 It only overwrites the original reports and dashboards with changes from the original author.

 >[!IMPORTANT]